The answers below address some of the most common questions that come up in Level 1. Please read them carefully.

 The same is true with this process, although we are stretching our minds, not our bodies.

-Keep in mind that you’re not trying to see why they shouldn’t see it your way.
+Keep in mind that you’re not trying to see why they shouldn’t see it your way forever.
 You’re trying to see why, in reality, they shouldn’t see it your way AT THIS TIME.
 Forget about the future.
 In this frozen moment, they see things the way they see things — and not the way you see things — because they have had different influences than you.
 They’ve had different past experiences than you.
 They have different values and concerns than you.

 The worksheet nudges you to see why they are where they are at this time.
 It’s not about changing them — it’s about understanding them.
 The more you do this, the more you realize that, based on their life experiences up to this moment, they should see things the way they do AT THIS TIME.
 And seeing that, surprisingly, can help you act towards them in a way that might change their position going forward.
 But it starts with you changing the way you see things (specifically, the way you see them).